tanibi/Northwest-Market/README.md

 ->The app is fully functional.

+->The login credentials are S533632@nwmissouri.edu and password is yaswanth.

 ->We have a splash screen implemented.

-->The login credentials are S533632@nwmissouri.edu format and password is yaswanth.

 ->This screen displays our app logo for 3 seconds before entering into the application.